 So, the situation is not too dramatic.
 Most students with a disability turn out to be employable and could achieve a certain level of independence.
 And as we will see in the next section, more and more companies are aware of this reality and are opening positions for people with disabilities.

 Do people with disabilities work?

 Yes!
+Finding special needs housing is virtually impossible unless one has a job.
 Most people with a moderate disability can find a job, and 44% of them are employed full time, year-round.
 More and more companies see people with disabilities as being not inferior but unique in the skills they have.
 Companies that hire people with various impairments are Home Depot, Target, McDonald’s, Walmart, Goodwill, Ikea, Stop and Shop, Acme and many more.

 Their productivity is usually lower and might work on minimum wage.
 Even so, they risk losing some kind of financial assistance due to “higher incomes.”
 Then, discrimination is another issue.
 Women with disabilities face double discrimination.
 But these are problems faced by people who have no disability as well.
 A lot needs to be done in order to integrate people with disabilities into their communities fully.
 But it would be useless to try to discuss here why most parents of children with disabilities think it would be better for their children to live and work together, in one place.
 Everybody has a different opinion on how the life of people with various impairments should look like.
 One thing is for sure: they all need a place to live, so let’s see how they are doing in this area.

 The U.S. Census Bureau, American Housing Survey reveals that there are currently 17.2 million households with at least one disabled person, 22.2% of the total number of households.
 But in 2015, more than 40 million people were living with a disability in the United States.
 These numbers mean that in some homes there are more people with special needs.
 With such high demand for special needs housing,